mwshinn/paranoidscientist/doc/conceptfaq.rst

 types act like some specific concept which is understandable to humans in particular situations.
-For example, if it looks like a Number and quacks like a Number, then it doesn't matter whether the underlying datatype is a float or an int.
+For example, if it looks like a Number and quacks like a Number, then it doesn't matter whether the underlying datatype is a float or an int or a numpy uint16.